justjohnd/workflow/MERN Project Initiation.md

 * The `res.status()` function set the HTTP status for the response.
 * The `express.json()` function is a built-in middleware function in Express.
 It parses incoming requests with JSON payloads.
 It is instantiated by `app.use(express.json())` in the server file (See server.js section below).

+## Mongoose functions
+* The `next` parameter is a function (`next()`) provided to you by mongoose to have a way out, or to tell mongoose you are done and to continue with the next step in the execution chain.

 # Project Initiation

 The basic project structure for a MERN app looks like this: